kuddleman/italki-clone/README.md

     1.  their name from a dropdown list of choices
     2. The comment

-3. A Hyperglot and update a comment
+3. A Hyperglot can update a comment

 4. A Hyperglot can delete a comment